prof-rossetti/intro-to-python/projects/shopping-cart/testing.md

 pip install pytest # (first time only)
 ```

-As you complete this exercise, you should be able to run tests from the root directory of your project repository:
+After writing tests, you should be able to run them from the root directory of your project repository:

 ```sh
 pytest